NREL/NEB-Tool/README.md

 - To install all required packages: `npm install`

+- To install the Angular CLI which is required for tests, `npm install -g @angular/cli`

+    - Note: If you don't want to install angular cli globally, you can install it locally using `npm install @angular/cli` and then run it using `npm run-script ng`

 ## For Developers

 - When developing in electron window use `npm run build-watch` and a re-build will trigger on save of changes